MemeDistributionCo/ComBot/README.md

 (TBD)

 ## Features:
-- Allows users to choose what features they would like to add to their bot through the use of self contained plugins.
+- Choose what features you want added to your bot through the use of user created Plugins.
-- Allow creators to create plugins for public use
+- Users can create and distribute plugins for public use
 - Built in permission system which binds permissions to users and roles.
 Replaceable by other plugins.
 - Restart and Shutdown bot from Discord
 - Configuration file